-Semantic parsing aims to translate natural language utterances into executable logical forms, such as CCG~\cite{zettlemoyer2005learning}, $\lambda$-DCS~\cite{liang2013lambda,pasupat2015compositional,wang2015building}, SQL~\cite{zhong2017seq2sql, yu2020grappa}, AMR~\cite{banarescu2013abstract}, SPARQL~\cite{sun2020sparqa} and KoPL~\cite{shi2020kqa,Cao2021ProgramTF}.
-Most recent works take semantic parsing as a Seq2Seq translation task via encoder-decoder framework, which is challenging due to the semantic and structural gaps between natural utterances and logical forms.
-To overcome such issues, current semantic parsers usually (1) rely on a large amount of labeled data~\cite{shi2020kqa}; or (2) leverage external resources for mini the structual mismatch, \eg injecting grammar rules during decoding~\cite{Wu2021FromPT,shin2021constrained}; or (3) employ synthetic data to diminish the semantic mismatch~\cite{xu2020autoqa, Wu2021FromPT}.
+Most recent works take semantic parsing as a Seq2Seq translation task via an encoder-decoder framework, which is challenging due to the semantic and structural gaps between natural utterances and logical forms.
+To overcome such issues, current semantic parsers usually (1) rely on a large amount of labeled data~\cite{shi2020kqa}; or (2) leverage external resources for mini the structural mismatch, \eg injecting grammar rules during decoding~\cite{Wu2021FromPT,shin2021constrained}; or (3) employ synthetic data to diminish the semantic mismatch~\cite{xu2020autoqa, Wu2021FromPT}.

-Compared with previous works, our proposed \tool allows semantic parser adapting to different downstream formal query languages without extra efforts and demonstrates promising performance under the compositional generalization and few-shot settings.
+Compared with previous works, our proposed \tool allows the semantic parser to adapt to different downstream formal query languages without extra efforts and demonstrates promising performance under the compositional generalization and few-shot settings.